Syarwin/puzzlehunt_server/README.md

-# Puzzlehunt_server
+# MindbreakersServer
-A server for running puzzle hunts.
+A server for running Mindbreakers' puzzle hunts.
 This project is a fork from https://github.com/dlareau/puzzlehunt_server, where more information about the original project can be found.
-The projects aim at different kinds of puzzle hunts so focus on different features.
+It also includes some code taken from https://gitlab.com/hunter2.app/hunter2, most notably for websocket communications and discord bot API.
+This project aims at different (or simpler) kinds of puzzle hunts than the aforementioned projects, therefore it focuses on different features.

 ### Setup